-San Diego is one of the nation’s most sought after and premier corporate convention locations.
+San Diego is one of the nation’s most sought after locations for corporate convention, corporate events and trade-shows.

 Some venues of note can be found on the waterfront and are considered to be some of the most popular in the country.
 Video Tech Services has the most talented audio visual experts to staff events at these and other settings.

 We have provided AV crews at venues, including the San Diego Convention Center, the Hilton Bay Front Hotel, Marriott Water Front Hotel, Coronado Island Resort, and many other premier hotel locations.

 Our San Diego labor pool, much like Southern California, is consistently being recruited and polished, therefore we service multiple large events simultaneously.
 We’re proud to offer our audio/visual labor services to our clients in San Diego – a beautiful city that demands high-quality AV expertise for its countless corporate meetings, private parties, award ceremonies, etc.

 For more than 16-years, our specialists have been working behind the scenes at your San Diego area events.
 VTS provides Camera Operators (fixed position and hand-held), Computer Techs, LED Techs & Programmers, Lighting Programmers and Assistants, Labor Coordinators, Projectionists, PowerPoint Operators, Project Managers, Stagehands, Tape Operators, Teleprompter Operators, Technical Directors, Video Engineers and Assistants, Video Programmers, and more.
 Each is an expert in their craft and offers a level of professionalism that’s unmatched.

 A sampling of some of the positions we can fill include:

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.